mannuelf/typesense-algolia-search-comparison/README.md

-# typesense algolia search comparison
+# Typesense and Algolia search comparison

 Comparing Typesense with Algolia search.